-- For fetching data it returns an instance of Asatru\Database\Collection - call the count() method to get the amount of collected entries - call the get(<ident>) method to get the related item.
-This can be an instance of the collection class, too. - Call each(<callback>) in order to iterate through all collected items - For inserting, updating and deleting it returns a boolean indicating whether the operation could be executed - · For getting the count it returns the amount of found entries
+- For fetching data it returns an instance of Asatru\Database\Collection.
+The Collection class implements Iterator and Countable, so you can use the count() function and also use a class instance with the foreach iteration loop. - Call the count() method to get the amount of collected entries - Call the get(<ident>) method to get the related item.
+This can be an instance of the collection class, too. - Call the first() method to get the first item in list - o Call the last() method to get the last item in list - Call each(<callback>) in order to iterate through all collected items - Call the asArray() method if you want to return the data as array - For inserting, updating and deleting it returns a boolean indicating whether the operation could be executed - For getting the count it returns the amount of found entries